tbenjis/GDaysAndroid2013/README.md

 #About

-This is a presentation on Android design for UI Developers.
-The file contains the resources and presentation of the topic.
+This is a presentation on Android Design for UI Developers.
+The file contains the resources, demo and presentation files for the topic.
 Event: GDays Nigeria 2013

 #1.
 Android Design inspiration